-In sentences with one simple verb, the direct object pronoun comes before the verb.
+In indicative sentences with one simple verb, the direct object pronoun comes before the verb.

 Infinitives and Present Participles

-In the case of infinitives and present participles, you either can attach the direct object pronoun to the end of the verb or put it before the first conjugated verb.
+In indicative sentences that use infinitives or present participles, you can either attach the direct object pronoun to the end of the verb or put it before the first conjugated verb.
 Check out these examples.

 Note the accent on limpiándola.
 This is used to preserve the stress on the correct syllable.